-On holiday you’ll find the highly regulated Barcelona taxi system everywhere – you likely won’t wait more than a minute and prices are cheaper than most major European cities.
+On holiday you’ll find cabs from the Barcelona taxi system everywhere – you likely won’t wait more than a minute and prices are cheaper than most major European cities.

 Yes, it’s still the most expensive way to get around but with a few precautions taking a taxi in Barcelona can be a great way to get around.

-Keep reading for regular Barcelona taxis or click here to skip ahead to my Cabify section.
+Keep reading for regular Barcelona taxis or click here to skip ahead to my Mytaxi app section.

 How to Get a Taxi in Barcelona